defo-project/ech-dev-utils/howtos/haproxy.md

 - ``src/stconn.c`` has code to handle ECH with the 2nd ClientHello if HRR is encountered.
 That's basically a 2nd call to ``attempt_split_ech()`` when warranted.

+Logging:

+- A new ECH logging function implemented in `src/ssl_sock.c` is called from `src/log.c`